Bromley Working for WellbeingTalking therapies and support for people with anxiety and/or depression

 We will help you, if you receive Sickness Benefit and are off work due to anxiety or depression.
 We work with you if you are at risk of losing your job due to the problems that you are experiencing.
 We will support you and your employer, working closely with Job Centre Plus and other local agencies who are able to provide employment support.

-The service offers counselling and group sessions (often called talking therapies) in person, on the telephone and even via a computer, to help you find ways to treat or cope with your condition.
+The service offers one-to-one counselling and group sessions (often called talking therapies) in person, on the telephone and even via a computer, to help you find ways to treat or cope with your condition.

 The experienced team includes Psychological Wellbeing Practitioners (PWPs), psychologists, counsellors, therapists and mental health practitioners who will work with you to understand your thoughts, feelings and what triggers them and offer advice and strategies to deal with them.
 The Bromley Healthcare team works in partnership with Lewisham and Bromley Mind to offer a wide-range of support.